Using Bleach to Pass a Drug Test – Does it Work?

 This is just one among hundreds of other cases where stoners have resorted to these extreme measures with the hope that bleach will help in ‘cleansing’ their systems just as it does in removing stains.

-Speaking to mybinc.com, Mahoney, a Probation officer, says that when ingested, the components of bleach can corrode your insides.
+Speaking to mybinc.com, Mahoney, a Probation officer, says that when ingested, the components of bleach can destroy your insides.

 Major Anthony Lowery of the Baldwin County Sheriff Department says that this scheme doesn’t work in passing a drug test.
 On the contrary, it can wreak havoc on your digestive tract by eating away your throat, stomach walls, and other soft organs.